ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       [DMARC-Aggregate-Reporting] discusses considerations that apply
       when the domain name of a URI differs from that of the domain advertising the policy.
          See Section 11.5 for additional considerations.
 Any valid URI can be specified.
-A Mail Receiver MUST implement support for a

-Herr (ed) & Levine (ed)  Expires 24 October 2021               [Page 21]

-Internet-Draft                  DMARCbis                      April 2021

-      "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
+A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail